nhayward/book-light-editorial/pages/05.resources/04.articles/the-lovebirds-limited-pov/item.md

 **Carly:** I agree, the only thing I was missing was some detail.
 I wanted to know the characters the MC comes into contact with, I wanted a little more about the relationships she builds and the ones she is trying to save.
 Giving us a little more intimacy will polish this query up and help us to understand the internal stakes.
 When we get a query, we don’t know anything about an author’s background.
 But just as a general note to all authors, be sure that you are the one that should be telling this story.
 Other than that, I just want to go rewatch _Labyrinth_ now.

-##### On our next podcast we will be discussing the superhero movie _Birds of Prey_.
+**On our next podcast we will be discussing the superhero movie _Birds of Prey_.
 We will also have another query or blurb critique.
-If you want your query featured on the podcast, you can find the details about how to do that below or on our Twitter page.
+If you want your query featured on the podcast, you can find the details about how to do that below or on our Twitter page.**

-##### You can also find our podcast on our website, storychatradio.com.
+!!!!!
+You can also find our podcast on our website, storychatradio.com.
 Or you can follow us on [Spotify](https://open.spotify.com/show/3o7zYGOeJMHfKFdCrhlILb?target=_blank), [Apple Podcasts](https://podcasts.apple.com/us/podcast/story-chat-radio/id1483688097?target=_blank), [Google Podcasts](https://podcasts.google.com/?feed=aHR0cHM6Ly9zdG9yeWNoYXRyYWRpby5saWJzeW4uY29tL3Jzcw&ep=14), or many other streaming services.
 While you’re there, please leave us a rating.
 You can also follow us on [Twitter](http://www.twitter.com/storychatradio?target=_blank) and [Instagram](http://www.instagram.com/storychatradio?target=_blank) @StoryChatRadio.